ShaulAb/alphabetter/README.md

 a <- function() { "a" }
 ```

-After applying the addin will result in:
+Applying the addin will result in:

 ```r
 # script with some functions..